NEW RESOURCE: Scroll down to discover new Lectionary Index

 A lectionary is a cycle of biblical readings that runs through the Church Year, beginning at the start of Advent.

 The Methodist Church in Britain uses the Revised Common Lectionary, which was developed in the 1980s and is now used throughout the world by many Christian denominations.

-Download Principal Services for Year C (beginning Advent 2021) (PDF).
+Download Principal Services for Year B (beginning Advent 2023) (PDF).

-The complete list of Principal Services for Year B (beginning Advent 2020) is also still available ( PDF).
-This ran through to the Sunday before Advent in 2021.
+The complete list of Principal Services for Year A (beginning Advent 2022) is also still available ( PDF).
+This runs through to the Sunday before Advent in 2023.

 What is the three-year cycle?

 The lectionary for Sundays is arranged in a three-year cycle that is planned around the four gospels in the New Testament.

 - Year A is the year of Matthew